Introduction: I first wrote this article about automated GUI testing many years ago, but I find that it still holds today.

 - Having a tool that lets you change your tests fast, so you can easily keep up with the UI changes.
 (Worst practice: Using a recording/playback tool that requires a new recording for minor UI changes.)

 - Obviously, you need a tool that supports continuous integration.
 Your tests should be able to run unattended.
-There's nothing better than coming into work in the morning and seeing a report (or email) saying all the tests ran successfully.
+It’s a great feeling to come into work in the morning and seeing a report (or email) saying all the tests ran successfully.

 Beware automated GUI testing software sales pitches and recorders

-Because I learned these benefits and best practices in the battlefield, I've developed my own Agile/Automated GUI Testing software with all these ideas in mind, but it's up to you whether you want to use my software or not.
-It's an open source tool, there's no salesperson here, and frankly I'm creating it for myself, not for you.
-Your using it won't change what I do on a daily basis (unless of course you come up with some great new ideas).
-I happen to think it's a heck of a good tool, but that's my opinion.
+Because I learned these benefits and best practices in the battlefield, I developed my own Agile/Automated GUI Testing software with all these ideas in mind.
+It’s an open source tool, there’s no salesperson here, and frankly I’m creating it for myself, not for you.
+Your using it won’t change what I do on a daily basis (unless of course you come up with some great new ideas).
+I happen to think it’s a heck of a good tool, but that’s my opinion.